On the first day—we noticed the beach seemed brighter. Not hotter. Only more painful to look at. Sara said, “It’s going to be a scorcher today.”

 “Will it come through?
 Will it shine all the way down here?”
 Sara asked.

 On the last day—everything washed out underneath the Sun’s glare.
-No shadows, dark outlines or edges.
-When we peeked out from underneath whatever stone, steel, cement enclosure we hid, the brightness glared, blinded, washed it all out in a whiteness so bright we looked away, held our hands to our faces, covered our eyes, cried until we turned back to the darkness, praying for night.
+No shadows, dark outlines, or edges.
+When we peeked out from underneath whatever stone, steel, or cement enclosure we hid, the brightness glared, blinded, washed it all out in a whiteness so bright we looked away, held our hands to our faces, covered our eyes, and cried until we turned back to the darkness, praying for night.

 On the last day, I thought about the last night, about what I should have seen, what we should have done within the range of a sixty-watt bulb.